Immigration (human rights)

 Ban the box (law and the individual)

-A majority of the countries have approved laws, which support restriction of employers from questioning about criminal history of job applicant in the early stages of the job hiring process.
-This movement is called “ban-the-box”.
-These laws are executed to eliminate barriers for applicants who conviction record and look for job after rehabilitation.
+A majority of the countries have approved laws, which support the restriction of employers from questioning about criminal history of job applicants in the early stages of the job hiring process.
+This movement is called âban-the-boxâ.
+These laws are executed to eliminate barriers for applicants who have conviction records and look for jobs after rehabilitation.
 The employers are still allowed to carry out a background check later.
 Instead of prohibition of background checks, the law directs the management when to ask the applicant about their criminal history.
-For example, in some cities, the law allow employers to inquire about an applicant’s past criminal record after selection for interview (Yang, 2016).
+For example, in some cities, the law allow employers to inquire about an applicant's past criminal record after selection for an interview (Yang, 2016).
 In other cities, employers have to wait until condition employment conditions have been prepared.
-Employers have the right exclude applicants if that is required by a particular country to not consider candidates who have been convicted of a crime.
+Employers have the right to exclude applicants if that is required by a particular country to not consider candidates who have been convicted of a crime.

 Reference List